Book Giveaway: T. Desmond Alexander, Face to Face with God

 Longman, III, Tremper.
 Revelation through Old Testament Eyes.
 Grand Rapids, Mich.: Kregel Academic, 2022.
 351 pp. Pb. $29.99 Link to Kregel Academic

-In the brief introduction to the Book of Revelation, he suggests the principal theme of the book is that, despite present trouble, God is in control, and he will have the final victory.
-He suggests that the wedding of political power and Christian faith does not lead to the strengthening of the church, but rather to its weakening.
-In fact, Revelation says “do not give up the faith or fall into lockstep with culture” (19).
+In the brief introduction to the Book of Revelation, he suggests that the principal theme is that, despite present trouble, God is in control, and he will have the final victory.
+He suggests that the marriage of political power and Christian faith does not lead to the strengthening of the church but rather to its weakening.
+In fact, Revelation says, “Do not give up the faith or fall into lockstep with culture” (19).

 Regarding authorship, date, and genre, Longman leans towards the traditional view that Revelation was written late in the first century, but he does not think there is enough evidence to decide which John wrote Revelation.
-But for Longman, authorship does not matter for interpreting the book.
+However, for Longman, authorship does not matter when interpreting the book.
 Unlike many commentaries on Revelation, the introduction has no interest in millennial positions or the usual discussion of preterist versus futurist interpretation.
-The driving concern throughout the commentary is “how is this text related to the Old Testament?”
-Or, “how does the Old Testament help understand this verse?”
+The driving concern throughout the commentary is “How is this text related to the Old Testament?”
+Or, “How does the Old Testament help understand this verse?”

 Let me illustrate this with several examples.
-As might be expected, he suggests interpreters read Revelation in the light of the book of Daniel rather than Revelation into Daniel.
-Commenting on Revelation 11: 2-3, he asks if the 42 months are a literal time period.
-For Longman, Daniel 7-8 refers to a three-and-a-half-year period which was symbolic of the time when the sanctuary would be desecrated.
+As expected, he suggests interpreters read Revelation in the light of the book of Daniel rather than Revelation into Daniel.
+Commenting on Revelation 11:2-3, he asks if the 42 months are a literal period.
+For Longman, Daniel 7-8 refers to a three-and-a-half-year period, which was symbolic of the time when the sanctuary would be desecrated.
 Longman is, therefore, hesitant to take the time literally in Revelation.
-Rather than a three-and-a-half-year period, the message of Revelation 11 is that evil has a limit, the desecration of the temple will not last forever.
+Rather than a three-and-a-half-year period, the message of Revelation 11 is that evil has a limit; the desecration of the temple will not last forever.

 Some imagery in Revelation may allude to Greco-Roman culture rather than the Old Testament.
 Discussing God’s throne in Revelation 4, he draws attention to a series of Old Testament passages (1 Kings 22:14; Isa 6, Ezek 1:26).
-But following Ian Paul and David Aune, John models the throne room on the Roman Empire.
-In Revelation, only God who is deserving of worship, not the emperor or the empire.
+Following Ian Paul and David Aune, John models the throne room on the Roman Empire.
+In Revelation, only God deserves worship, not the emperor or the empire.

 The body of the commentary is based on the English text and rarely refers to the Greek text.
 Occasional references to secondary literature are cited in endnotes.
 The commentary is clear and concise.
 Longman avoids the parallelomania that often plagues Revelation commentaries.
-Rather than explain every detail of the text, Longman’s focus is squarely on Old Testament or ancient near eastern backgrounds.
+Rather than explain every detail of the text, Longman focuses squarely on Old Testament or ancient Near Eastern backgrounds.
 For example, commenting on the serpent in Revelation 12, he refers to the broader ancient Near Eastern background from Ugaritic literature.
-In the Baal myth, the sea represented the forces of chaos and evil which needed to be pacified for creation to happen.
-The Old Testament uses rivers and seas as symbols for chaos and evil, so it is no surprise the serpent spews water like a river.
+In the Baal myth, the sea represented the forces of chaos and evil, which needed to be pacified for creation to happen.
+The Old Testament uses rivers and seas as symbols for chaos and evil, so it is no surprise that the serpent spews water like a river.

 In the context of the seven bowls of God’s wrath in chapter 15, Longman suggests that the plagues on Egypt influenced these bowls of God’s wrath.
 He therefore surveys the plagues and compares them to Revelation 16.
 He concludes, “just as the Egyptian plagues overtook a recalcitrant leader, pharaoh, who represented a Kingdom that exploited God’s people, so the plagues described by Revelation come on those who resist God and persecute his people” (229).
 And like the Egyptian plagues, those who experience the wrath of God do not repent, but only further resist God.

-Because of the goals of this commentary series, there are several things missing one usually finds in Revelation commentaries.
+Because of the goals of this commentary series, several things are missing that one usually finds in Revelation commentaries.
 First, there is little interest in the Greco-Roman background for interpreting Revelation and nothing on the imperial cult in Asia Minor, either in his discussion of the seven churches or Revelation 13 and 17.
 Second, although theological comments appear throughout the book, this is not a theological commentary.
-Unlike John Thomas and Frank Macchia Two Horizons commentary (Eerdmans 2016), Longman does not include theological reflections on Revelation.
+Unlike John Thomas and Frank Macchia’s Two Horizons commentary (Eerdmans 2016), Longman does not include theological reflections on Revelation.

 Conclusion.
 Longman achieves his goal in Revelation: Through Old Testament Eyes to shed light on Revelation based on the Old Testament.
 This commentary will serve pastors and teachers well as they study this difficult book of the New Testament.